Gary Meek: Biography

 Through the 1990s and early 2000s, Meek began several enduring collaborations, some with artists who contributed session work for his solo efforts.
-After keyboardist Jeff Lorber appeared on "Gary Meek," Meek played for several Lorber albums, including the Billboard Top 5 "West Side Stories" in 1994.
-Meek's first studio work for bassist Brian Bromberg, on 1997's "You Know That Feeling," led to several tours and albums including "Downright Upright," nominated for the "Best Contemporary Jazz Album" Grammy in 2007.
+After keyboardist Jeff Lorber appeared on Gary Meek, Meek played for several Lorber albums, including the Billboard Top 5 West Side Stories in 1994.
+Meek's first studio work for bassist Brian Bromberg, on 1997's You Know That Feeling, led to several tours and albums including Downright Upright, nominated for the "Best Contemporary Jazz Album" Grammy in 2007.

-In 2000, Meek played saxophone for "Warning," the sixth studio album by the American punk rock band Green Day.
-"Warning" reached No. 4 on the U.S. Billboard 200 and was certified gold by the RIAA.
+In 2000, Meek played saxophone for Green Day's album Warning, which reached No. 4 on the U.S. Billboard 200 and was certified gold by the RIAA.

-In 2003, Meek played woodwinds for the album "Playful Heart" by guitarist and bossa nova pioneer Oscar Castro-Neves.
+In 2003, Meek played woodwinds for the album Playful Heart by guitarist and bossa nova pioneer Oscar Castro-Neves.
 The release, named one of that year's best albums by Downbeat, included an arrangement of "Four Brothers" that Castro-Neves wrote to feature Meek on all the woodwind parts.
-Meek was later featured on Castro-Neves' 2006 album, "All One."
+Meek was later featured on Castro-Neves' 2006 album All One.

 In 2002, Meek collaborated for the first time with drummer Dave Weckl for the Dave Weckl Band album, "Live (and Very Plugged In)" and a subsequent world tour.
-He also played with Weckl for 2005's "Multiplicity," and with Weckl and keyboardist Jay Oliver for "Convergence" in 2012.
+He also played with Weckl for 2005's Multiplicity, and with Weckl and keyboardist Jay Oliver for Convergence in 2012.

-In 2015, the Dave Weckl Acoustic Band released its debut CD, "Of the Same Mind," touring behind it in Europe, Asia and the U.S. Acoustic band personnel include Weckl, Meek, keyboardist Makoto Ozone and bassist Tom Kennedy.
+In 2015, the Dave Weckl Acoustic Band released its debut album, Of the Same Mind, and subsequently touring in Europe, Asia and the U.S. The band included Weckl, Meek, keyboardist Makoto Ozone and bassist Tom Kennedy.